vlada-caban/horiseon-code-refactor/README.md

 The goal of this project was to refactor existing codebase to meet accessibility standards so that website is optimized for search engines.

-To achive that following steps were taken:
+To achieve that following steps were taken:

 - Source code was updated to have semantic HTML elements.
 - Structures of HTML and CSS files were modified so that the elements follow a logical structure.